rcornwell/sims/README.md

 ## i7090
    * Working with exceptions.

-   Known bugs:
+   * Known bugs:

-   DFDP/DFMP     Sometimes off by +/-1 or 2 in least signifigant
-		 part of result.
+      * DFDP/DFMP     Sometimes off by +/-1 or 2 in least signifigant part of result.
-   EAD           +n + -n should be -0 is +0
+      * EAD           +n + -n should be -0 is +0

-   Not all channel controls working for 9P01C.
+      * Not all channel skips working for 9P01C.

-   HTx	Not sure what problems are, does not quite work.
+      * HTx	Not sure what problems are, does not quite work.

-   DKx	Sometimes fails diagnostics with missing inhibit of
+      * DKx	Sometimes fails diagnostics with missing inhibit of interrupt.
-	interrupt.

    * CTSS    works.

+   * IBSYS   works.

+   * Stand alone assembler works.

+   * Lisp 1.5 works.

    * Signifigence mode Not tested, Test Code Needed.

-          IOMC diag codes:
-          first keys 403030 and 001717 does channel E
-          first keys 203030  test channel A
-          016000200000  for disk test chan D